hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/hnc-validating-webhook-configuration created
 ```

-The above commands install the latest [HNC v1.1.0](https://github.com/kubernetes-sigs/hierarchical-namespaces/releases) to the namespace *hnc-system* in the cluster.
+The above commands install the latest [HNC v1.1.0](https://github.com/kubernetes-sigs/hierarchical-namespaces/releases) to the namespace *'hnc-system'* in the cluster.